buchandersenn/android-realm-builders/README.md

     .findAll();
 ```

-The main benefits are the removal of all the error-prone hard coded field name strings in queries
+The main benefits are the removal of all the error-prone field name strings
-and type safety.
-Consider the queries standard Realm query:
+and type safety in the queries.
+Consider the standard Realm query:

 ```java
 Dog dogNamedKiller = realm.where(Dog.class)